mrkkrp/markkarpov.com/tutorial/megaparsec.md

 notFollowedBy :: MonadParsec e s m => m a -> m ()
 ```

-It succeeds only when its argument parser fails and never consumes any input
+It succeeds only when its argument parser fails, and it never consumes any
-or modifies the parser state.
+input or modifies the parser state.

-As an example when you may want to use `notFollowedBy`, consider parsing of
+As an example of when you may want to use `notFollowedBy`, consider parsing
 keywords:

 ```haskell